fuffr/docs.fuffr.com/02_Getting_Started/02_Using_FuffrLib.md

 **You only need to read the following if you wish to use Fuffr with your existing apps.
-The examples that comes with Fuffr are already set up properly.**
+The examples that come with Fuffr are already set up properly.**

 **FuffrLib** is an Xcode library you can add to your own iOS applications to Fuffr enable them.